MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/03/devtools-100.md

 When recording a performance profile, the flame chart in the **Performance** tool displays links from each event on the main thread to the corresponding JavaScript function in the **Sources** tool.
 However, these links are broken when you export and import a performance profile.

 In Microsoft Edge 100, the links from an imported performance profile now use source maps from Azure Artifacts symbol server to map back to your familiar, original source code.
+The performance profile must have been exported in Microsoft Edge 100 (or greater), so that the profile includes the information that's needed to resolve source maps in the exported performance trace.

 ![Links from imported performance profile use source maps go to your familiar, original source code.](devtools-100-images/links-perf-profile-orig-source-code.png)